 - Carefully add boiling water to flour mixture and mix (on low if using a stand mixer) until a dough forms.
 If not using a stand mixer, you will need to knead the dough, but take care not to burn your hands as the dough can be very hot!
 Turn dough onto a piece of parchment and use that as a barrier if needed.

 Pro Tips: I love to order cream of tartar in bulk from Amazon since the small jar from the market doesn’t last through many batches.
-I also buy cheap flour, salt, and oil, and keep them in a basket in the pantry that I use just for playdough.
-The natural food coloring won’t get you a very deep or rich color, but that doesn’t matter to us!
+I also buy cheap flour, salt, and oil, and keep them in a basket in the cabinet that I use just for playdough.
+Natural food coloring won’t get you a very deep or rich color, but that doesn’t matter to us!

 Arts and Crafts